Let’s start this (hopefully) comprehensive guide about tea and tea benefits with a very simple question: what is tea?

 As one of the most beloved beverages on the planet, and with the increasing amount of scientific research being published regarding the health benefits of natural and herbal teas, it is easy to see why tea is a dietary staple for people all over the world.

-From calming upset stomachs to boosting metabolism to providing antioxidant protection, the numerous positive health benefits of various natural and herbal teas provide more than enough reason for you to drink this versatile and perennially popular beverage on a daily basis.
+From calming upset stomachs to boosting metabolism to providing antioxidant protection, the numerous positive health benefits of various natural and herbal teas provide more than enough reason for you to drink this versatile and perennially popular beverage on a daily basis (although you can drink too much tea or even smoke tea).

 So let’s have a look at some of tea benefits (in alphabetical order):